Conditions of entry

 For general gallery enquiries: [email protected]

-Sunshine Coast Council offers support for the Sunshine Coast Art Prize through the Caloundra Regional Gallery team, during work hours only.
+Sunshine Coast Council offers support for the Sunshine Coast National Art Prize through the Caloundra Regional Gallery team, during work hours only.
 Sunshine Coast Council reserves the right to update these terms and conditions at any time.